-"Cockroach", "hooligan", "broken man" -- insults flew thick and fast Tuesday among top South African politicians after a keynote address by the president to parliament last week ended in unprecedented chaos.
+"Cockroaches", "hooligans", "broken men" -- insults flew thick and fast Tuesday among top South African politicians following a keynote address by the president to parliament last week that ended in unprecedented chaos.

 Opposition leaders launched bitter attacks against President Jacob Zuma as they got their first chance to reply to his State of the Nation Address last Thursday, which was disrupted by police entering the national assembly to evict lawmakers who accused him of corruption.

-"You are a broken man presiding over a broken society," said Maimane, looking Zuma in the eye as he spoke from the podium.
+“You are a broken man presiding over a broken society,” said Maimane, looking Zuma in the eye from just metres away as he spoke from the podium.

 Maimane described the forcible eviction of MPs by armed security forces as “an assault on the foundations of our democracy”.